ACL Rehabilitation Old Monroe, MO

 • Sustained proprioceptive and balance activities.

-• Frequent consultations with your Old Monroe, MO physical therapist to track progress and make adjustments.
+• Periodic visits to your Old Monroe, MO physical therapist to review progress and modify the program.

-Every stage of ACL rehab in Old Monroe, MO, from pre- and postoperative rehabilitation to resuming activities, is crucial for achieving a full recovery and avoiding future injuries.
-Adhering to a structured rehab program under the guidance of experienced physical therapists guarantees patients regain the strength and confidence to resume their activities.
+Every stage of ACL rehab in Old Monroe, MO, from pre- and post-surgical rehabilitation to resuming activities, is vital for achieving a full recovery and preventing future injuries.
+Adhering to a structured rehab program under the guidance of skilled physical therapists guarantees patients regain the strength and confidence to resume their activities.
 For personalized ACL rehabilitation plans in Old Monroe, MO, contact Axes today.

 Role of Old Monroe, MO Physical Therapy in ACL Rehabilitation